slmingol/doxctl/README.md

 ├──────────────────────────────────────────┼───────────────┼───────────────┼───────┤
 └──────────────────────────────────────────┴───────────────┴───────────────┴───────┘

-** WARN:** Your VPN client does not appear to be defining any DNS resolver(s) properly,
+WARNING:

-           you're either not connected via VPN or it's misconfigured!
+   Your VPN client does not appear to be defining any DNS resolver(s) properly, you're either not connected via VPN or it's misconfigured!